 The utilization of natural fibers as a reinforcement in rubber compounds has been around for nearly 100 years.
-The early fibers were created from tire chord remnants.
+The early fibers were created from tire cord remnants.
 Today's fiber additives are available in a wide range of chemical structures (glass, organic, synthetic, aramid, carbon, coated and uncoated); as well as various diameters, bundles, twists, fibrillation, and lengths.
 Fibers offer unique compound properties such as increased tensile modulus, abrasion resistance, improved tear strength, noise reduction, thermal stability and cut resistance.
 The fiber's crystallinity, decomposition temperature and polarity impact the ability of the fiber to adhere to the polymer matrix and enhance cured elastomer compound performance.
-These characteristic also impact the ease of dispersion in the uncured elastomer compound.
+These characteristics also impact the ease of dispersion in the uncured elastomer compound.
 The rod-like structures can be oriented in "with-grain" to provide unique directional properties or anisotropy.
 Finite Fiber's technical team will assist you in achieving real performance enhancements.
 We will identify the fiber type and length, advise on any formulation adjustments necessary and recommend any production changes which might be necessary to insure your compound is delivering the highest performance possible.
+PelleFiber is a patent pending product that creates fiber bundles which can include bonding agents and dispersion aids, in a high density pelletized form that is versatile, accurate and easy-dosing in the processing operation.

 Generally between 100 micron and 2mm in length.
 MIlled and screened to contol length.